trychlos/pwix-options/README.md

     meteor add pwix:options
 ```

-Then derive the provided `pwixOptions.BaseOpt` class once per configuration set, and provide a getter/setter method for each configuration option you want to manage.
+Then derive the provided `Options.BaseOpt` class once per configuration set, and provide a getter/setter method for each configuration option you want to manage.

 ## Example